Burn Ban - Level 1

 Wildlife Viewing

 Daroga State Park has two boat ramps for launching motorized watercraft.
-There are three docks perfect for fishing and launching non-motorized boats and paddle boards.
-There is also a designated swimming area.
+Three docks are available, great for fishing or launching non-motorized boats such as kayaks and paddleboards.